 Stryker was too busy to reply.
 Just as he was passing under the

-Backbreaker's docking bay, a Stormtrooper transport had launched
+Backbreaker's docking bay, a Delta-class DX-9 stormtrooper transport had launched

 directly in their path.
-Stryker flipped the CORT on it's side and
+Stryker flipped the freighter on its side and

-pulled up on the controls hard, sending then curving away, the mass
+pulled up on the controls hard, sending them curving away, the mass

 of the dreadnought forming a wall just off to one side of the freighter.